 Sparton anticipates that should the Navy push for dissolution of the ERAPSCO joint venture, the service would in turn assist in funding the company’s transition to independently developing, producing, and selling sonobuoys.
 However, as evidenced by the shipbuilding industry, when there are only two manufacturers, each one tends to get a piece of a contract in order to keep the production lines and facilities viable.

-Despite these misgivings from the service, ERAPSCO scored a major sonobouy contract in July 2019 when the Navy purchased over 750 million various sonobuoys for some $1 billion.
+Despite these misgivings from the service, ERAPSCO scored a major sonobouy contract in July 2019 when the Navy purchased thousands of various sonobuoys for some $1 billion.
 These systems will be delivered through 2023 and are aimed at dealing with increased production of submarines by China and undersea warfare activity in the South China Sea.